Virginia Lifespan Respite Voucher Program

 Respite Provider:

 A person who provides respite care and receives payment for it.
-Respite Providers can range from a personal care provider; a healthcare professional such as a nurse, occupational therapist (OT), physical therapist (PT), or other licensed clinical professional; homemakers; and companionship providers, to name a few.
+Respite Providers can range from a personal care provider; a healthcare professional such as a nurse or other licensed clinical professional; homemakers; and companionship providers, to name a few.
 They may be employed, self-employed, or contracted to work in facilities or at the Care Recipient's home.

 Types of Respite: